The Latest News:

 Whether you have used Roundup weed killer on your own yard, seen the container on a shelf in a store or have a friend who swears by its results, chances are you have heard of the popular product.

-According to the International Agency for the Research on Cancer, the main ingredient in Roundup known as glyphosate, has been declared a “probable human carcinogen.”
+According to the International Agency for the Research on Cancer, the main ingredient in Roundup, known as glyphosate, has been declared a “probable human carcinogen.”
+In 2019, more studies have revealed that RoundUp may be linked to an over 40% increase in cancer, specifically non-Hodgkins lymphoma.

 Have You Worked Around Roundup?

-If you are ready to speak to a professional regarding your legal options today, contact the attorneys at Oshman & Mirisola today at (800) 400-8182 for a no-cost, no-obligation consultation.
+As you read below, if there is a question not answered and you are ready to speak with our legal team who can provide you accurate information, contact the attorneys at The Oshman Firm today at (800) 400-8182 for a no-cost, no-obligation consultation.
 We will be your advocates, fight for your rights and help you stand up against the makers of this toxic product.

 Facts about Roundup